VW's new division takes aim at Uber-style competition

-LONDON Dec 5 Volkswagen launched a new digital business division on Monday to take on services such as Uber, shifting its focus beyond selling cars to catering for customers who prefer to pay for use rather than own a vehicle.
+LONDON Volkswagen (VOWG_p.DE) launched a new digital business division on Monday to take on services such as Uber UBER.UL, shifting its focus beyond selling cars to catering for customers who prefer to pay for use rather than own a vehicle.

 VW will offer on-demand shuttle services next year through the new division, to be called MOIA.
 That takes Europe's largest carmaker deeper into digital mobility services after investing in ride-hailing business Gett earlier this year.